leanprover-community/repl/README.md

 {"proofState": 2, "goals": []}
 ```

+You can use `sorry` in tactic mode.
+The result will contain additional `proofState` identifiers for the goal at each sorry.

 At present there is nothing you can do with a completed proof state:
 we would like to extend this so that you can replace the original `sorry` with your tactic script,